Tuesday, June 28, 2016

 Storm 94 is a shoot 'em up developed in STOS by Marcus Platt / Fugitive Freelancers in 1994 for the Atari STe.
 It's based on the familiar alien theme with a style reminiscent of Alien Blast and Alien Thing and was originally released by LAPD.

 Like other similarly inspired games, we are exploring a spaceship whilst suffering a constant onslaught from the ravenous alien baddies.
-These are relentless, so shoot first and never bother asking silly questions!
+These are (of course!) relentless, so shoot first and never bother asking silly questions!
 Ammo, health and security keys are littered throughout the levels but if you find yourself needing extra then these can all be purchased from the computer terminals.
 Our job is to find key cards to operate the airlock and allow us to escape.

 Sunday, June 12, 2016